My HIV Story: “We Need To Talk”

 If there was one thing I wish people who are not living with the virus knew about those of us who are living with HIV, it would be that while we all share this one common virus, we are still individuals.
 It is easy to group everyone together depending on whether they are “positive” or “negative.”
 By doing so, you are missing the big picture.
 HIV is not a character trait or a personality flaw.
 My story is different than every other person who is living with HIV today and those who have passed.
 My story is mine.
 Don’t make assumptions about a person just because they are HIV-positive.
 Every person, regardless of their status, is on their own path.
 Sure some have had a rockier ride than others, but we all started out the same and we will all end up in the same place eventually.
 Get to know people before making any judgments.
 By judging someone without knowing them you could be the one missing out.

 People living with HIV can make a difference and can help others.
 That is why I am going back to school for with a focus on housing and community revitalization.
 I believe that once I faced my demons and accepted that HIV is just a part of my journey, I can do so much more and help those living in areas that need help most.
-I’m excited for the future.
+I’m excited about the future.
 Just over four years ago, I couldn’t say that, but today I can.